‘There’s a reason why Queensland is one of Australia’s most popular tourist destinations: it has everything!…’

 From the mountains to cosmopolitan cities and everything in between, Queensland is a state that caters for everyone.
 However, while the range of activities is one of its strong points, it might also provide something of a drawback.

-Brisbane might not get the limelight that Sydney or Melbourne often receive, but don’t let that fool you: this is an awesome city.
-Australia’s third largest (and Queensland’s largest), it has a cool, laid-back atmosphere that just invites you to fall in love with its charm.
+Brisbane might not get the limelight that Sydney or Melbourne often receive, but don’t let that fool you.
+Australia’s third largest (and Queensland’s largest) city has a cool, laid-back atmosphere that just invites you to fall in love with its charm.
 On a sunny day, the best place way to be is the South Bank, which is located on the river and is home to cafes, restaurants, museums, and entertainment.

 Under the Sea

 Every other Australia state – has wonderful cities, but Queensland has something that other places don’t: the Great Barrier Reef.
 Whether you’re a nature lover or not, it’s imperative that you visit this unique, breathtaking space during your trip to Queensland.
 You can snorkel or dive around the reef, or take one of the glass bottom boat tours if you don’t feel like getting wet.
 However you choose to see it, you won’t regret taking the time to see one of the world’s natural wonders!